relimited/Adstrum/README.md

-## Examples
-`index.html` is a little web page that has Craftjs find points that lie within the unit circle.
-The main javascript file for it is in examples/unitCircle.js

-`tester.html` points to the testing framework.
-The main javascript file for it is in test/runTests.js

 ## Requirements
 Craftjs uses RequireJS to handle module loading and John Resig's inheritance.js library for Java-style polymorphism.
 For testing, Craftjs uses Jasmine.